mappable-world/mappable-cartesian-projection/README.md

 ## Install

-Install Cartesian projection package to be used in your project with

 ```bash
 npm install --save @mappable-world/mappable-cartesian-projection
 ```

 ## How use

-The package is located in the `dist` folder:

-- `dist/types` TypeScript types
-- `dist/esm` es6 modules for direct connection in your project
-- `dist/index.js` Mappable JS Module

-To use Cartesian projection, just import
+To use Cartesian projection, just import this package:

 ```js
 import {Cartesian} from '@mappable-world/mappable-cartesian-projection';